AhmetZamanis/KaggleStoreSales/ReportPart1.md

   effects, and random forest regression for the remainder, gave us the best results.

-- However, the second model’s relative improvement was fairly small, as the first model already performed very well.
+- However, the second model’s relative improvement was not huge, as the first model already performed very well.

 - This means the time & seasonality effects in our data were much stronger than any “unexpected” cyclicality, which is what we’d intuitively expect for supermarket sales.

-- Still, there was considerable cyclicality in 2014 and H2 2015, which
+- Still, there was considerable cyclicality in 2014 and H1 2015, which
   showed up as relatively large values in the residuals of model 1.
-  Applying autoregression in model 2 helped us adjust for these.
+  Applying autoregression & utilizing covariates in model 2 helped us adjust for these.

-- Autoregression is more “reactive” than predictive: It likely won’t predict a first sudden fluctuation before it happens, but that fluctuation will enter the model as a predictor in the next period, and allow the model to adjust for the following periods.
+- Autoregression is more “reactive” than predictive: It won’t predict an initial unexpected fluctuation in advance, but that fluctuation will enter the model as a predictor in the next period, and allow the model to adjust predictions for the following periods.

 In part 2, we will attempt to make a competition submission, predicting the daily sales for every store & every category combination.
 That makes